cfrg/draft-irtf-cfrg-aead-limits/draft-irtf-cfrg-aead-limits.md

 integrity advantage roughly as the advantage an attacker has in breaking the corresponding classical security property for the algorithm.
-Moreover, we define the combined authenticated encryption advantage guaranteeing both confidentiality and integrity against an active network attacker.
+Moreover, we define the combined authenticated encryption advantage guaranteeing both confidentiality and integrity against an active attacker.
 Specifically:

-- Confidentiality advantage (CA): The probability of a network-passive attacker succeeding in breaking the confidentiality properties (IND-CPA) of the AEAD scheme.
+- Confidentiality advantage (CA): The probability of a passive attacker succeeding in breaking the confidentiality properties (IND-CPA) of the AEAD scheme.
 In this document, the definition of confidentiality advantage roughly is the probability that an attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function.

-- Integrity advantage (IA): The probability of a network-active attacker succeeding in breaking the integrity properties (INT-CTXT) of the AEAD scheme.
+- Integrity advantage (IA): The probability of a active attacker succeeding in breaking the integrity properties (INT-CTXT) of the AEAD scheme.
 In this document, the definition of integrity advantage roughly is the probability that an attacker is able to forge a ciphertext that will be accepted as valid.

-- Authenticated Encryption advantage (AEA): The probability of a network-active attacker succeeding in breaking the authenticated-encryption properties of the AEAD scheme.
-In this document, the definition of authenticated encryption advantage roughly is the probability that an attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function OR is able to forge a ciphertext that will be accepted as valid.
+- Authenticated Encryption advantage (AEA): The probability of a active attacker succeeding in breaking the authenticated-encryption properties of the AEAD scheme.
+In this document, the definition of authenticated encryption advantage roughly is the probability that an attacker successfully distinguishes the ciphertext outputs of the AEAD scheme from the outputs of a random function or is able to forge a ciphertext that will be accepted as valid.
   The authenticated encryption advantage subsumes, and can be derived as the combination of, both CA and IA: